My Interpretation of the Croatian Toponyms

 Cirtisia, and the name Sirmium is attested by Polemius Sylvius as Sermium.

-The g sound, as far as I know, hasn't been attested in any Illyrian name, and it's possible all the Proto-Indo-European velars merged into one sound.
+The g sound, as far as I know, hasn't been attested in any Illyrian name (apart from Pliny having written the ancient name for Pag, Cissa, as Gissa, in Naturalis Historia book 3 chapter 25), and it's possible all the Proto-Indo-European velars merged into one sound.
 However, this is, among Indo-European languages, unattested, and is therefore unlikely, and the lack of g in attested words and names is probably a coincidence.
 I think the most common consonants in Illyrian were s and l, for the element *sal~sol appears in at least three meanings: something related to rivers (the ancient name for Jadro River was Sallia, and there are three hydronyms Zala in Slovenia: one is the river that flows from the Fekete To lake on the border with Hungary, one is the river with the waterfall called Kotel, and one is a stream near Železniki), in the word probably meaning exactly "island" (attested in ancient name for Šolta, Solenta, in all likelihood related to the Latvian word sala meaning island), and in the word meaning "salty", attested in the ancient name for the Messapian salt lake Salpi, Salapia, and perhaps in the toponym Sali near the salt lake Mir.
 I think the word *sal in the meaning river is a borrowing from Pelasgian, because one of the ancient names for the river Peneus in Greece was Σαλαμβριας.
 It's likely that, under some conditions, Indo-European *s turned to the ʃ (sh in ship) sound in Illyrian, because Pseudo-Scylax wrote the name Solenta as Holynta, and it's a lot more likely somebody would hear the ʃ sound as h than the s sound as h.
 However, since neither Latin alphabet nor the Greek alphabet had a letter for the ʃ sound, it's hard to tell under what conditions Illyrian s turned to ʃ.

 So, here is what I think Pater Noster might have sounded like in Illyrian: